vlucas/frisby/README.md

 ## Creating Tests

-Frisby tests start with `frisby.toss` with a description of the test followed by one of `get`, `post`, `put`, `delete`, or `head`, and ending with `run` to generate the resulting jasmine spec test.
+Frisby tests start with `frisby.create` with a description of the test followed by one of `get`, `post`, `put`, `delete`, or `head`, and ending with `run` to generate the resulting jasmine spec test.
 There is a `expectStatus` method built in to more easily test HTTP status codes.
 Any other jasmine `expect` tests should be done inside the `after` callback.

 Each set of unique sequences or API endpoint tests should be started with new `frisby.toss` method calls instead of trying to chain multiple HTTP requests together.